Elie Wiesel Professor of Humane Letters

 Office: FT 239

 My research interests span a wide range of social, political and environmental topics within the field of French colonial history.
-My earliest research agenda focused on colonial law and the racial myths that underwrote French judicial reforms in Morocco between 1912 and 1939.
-I am primarily interested in how refashioned ethno-spatial-legal boundaries in the colonies reflected shifting ontologies of French self-awareness and understandings of the overseas world.
-In this way my research allows me to analyze European notions of nationalism, modernity, Islam and industrial capitalism and to investigate how these ideas, which played out in the realm of legal reform, affected day to day life in the colonies.
-More recently, I have become increasingly concerned with the role of the environment in colonial ideologies as well as in anti-colonial movements of revolt.
-I am currently working on a book manuscript that will bring together my interests in nationalism, the environment and anti-colonial revolt in Morocco.
+My research agenda focuses on colonial law, ethnography, anti-colonial revolt and the built environment of rural Morocco.
+I am primarily interested in ethno-spatial-legal boundaries in North Africa and the relationship between rural modernization and French ontologies of environmental thrift and resource stewardship, particularly issues relating to Moroccan land and water rights.
+I am currently working on a book manuscript that brings together my interests in rural modernization, the environment and anti-colonial revolt in Morocco.
 The idea that the environment was at issue between colonial enthusiasts and anti-colonial activists has only recently been given serious consideration and I hope that my book will contribute to an emerging sub-field of French colonial/North African scholarship.